VaishooR/dsa-sessions/README.md

 36. Program to remove element.
 (LC-27)
 37. Program to find frequency of character in string.
 38. Program to find maximum buy and sell stock profit.
+39. Program to remove duplicates from sorted array.
+(LC-26)